 I’m a Pulitzer Prize–winning producer and writer working at the intersection of science, journalism, film, and video.

-I currently run the video department at Quanta Magazine, where I built the program from the ground up and developed a distinctive approach to science video — one that uses narrative, metaphor, and visual design to communicate complex topics to broad audiences on YouTube.
-Our channel now has more than 1 million subscribers.
+I am the founding director of Quanta Magazine’s video department, where I developed a distinctive approach to science video — one that uses deep reporting, narrative, metaphor, and visual design to communicate complex topics to broad audiences.
+Our YouTube channel now has more than 1 million subscribers.

 For more on my approach to science communication, see this talk I gave as a journalism fellow at the Santa Fe Institute.